Berkshire Hills Bancorp Corporate Responsibility & Culture Committee

 - Third Party Responsible Business Principles

 to view the full policy.
-Additional company policies can be found by visiting our Investor Relations website
+Additional company policies, including our Business Code of Conduct and Anonymous Reporting Line can be found by visiting our Investor Relations website

-- Social Responsibility & Culture Risk Assessment- Completed annually, based on the company's Enterprise Risk Management framework, to ensure there are proper controls in place to monitor, mitigate and control social, environmental and culture risks.
+- Social Responsibility, Climate Change, Culture and Reputation Risk Assessments- Completed annually, based on the company's Enterprise Risk Management framework, to ensure there are proper controls in place to monitor, mitigate and control social, environmental and cultural risks which could lead to reputation, strategic, and credit risks.
 When ineffective controls or new risks are identified, the company implements action plans to improve performance and protect the company and its stakeholders.
-The final results are reviewed with executive management and the company's Corporate Responsibility & Culture Committee.
+The final results are reviewed with executive management, management committees and the appropriate Board of Directors committee.

-- Emerging Risk Briefing(s)- Regular briefs are provided to the credit and lending teams, as well as other impacted business lines, on potential emerging social, environmental and culture risks that could impact business activities.
-The briefings provide guidance to front line teams to ensure risks are addressed appropriately.
+- Emerging Risk Briefing(s)- Briefs are provided to the credit and lending teams as well as other impacted business lines on potential emerging social, environmental and culture risks that could impact business activities.
+The briefings provide guidance to front line teams to ensure risks are appropriately mitigated and managed.